 - I can’t tell you how many times I open up the app on my iPad and see something interesting immediately from one of my friends for about a split second.
 It then immediately updates, and I lose that post, having to dig and dig through tons of other updates and attempt to find it again.

 - Some of my friends are really prolific – others not so much.
-I seem to get so much more from the prolific friends than anyone else.
-Please, Facebook, implement some algo which allows me to tone down some people and amplify others.
+I seem to get so much more from prolific friends than anyone else.
+Please, Facebook, implement some algo that allows me to tone down some people and amplify others.
 I know I can mute people, but with all of the smarts back there, you’d think they’d be able to do one thing at least: put anything from your significant other (as indicated by you being in a relationship with) front and center.
 I can’t remember the number of times my wife asked me, “did you see that thing I sent you on Facebook?” and I missed it because of all the other junk.

 - IMHO, the news feed is the core of FB.
 It needs to be awesome.
 And at the moment, it isn’t